immcantation/presto/README.md

    collection.

-3. Unzip the pRESTO bundle, open a Command Prompt, change directories to the pRESTO folder, and run `python setup.py install`.
+3. Unzip the pRESTO bundle, open a Command Prompt, change directories to the pRESTO folder, and run:
+   `> python setup.py install`.

 4. For a default installation of Python 3.4, the pRESTO scripts will be installed into `C:\Python34\Scripts` and should be directly executable from